 Vermont's payment and delivery system reforms are designed to help Vermont achieve the Triple Aim of better care, better health, and lower costs.
-In order to achieve this we are working to design value-based payment models for all payers, support provider readiness for increased accountability, and improve our health data infrastructure to enable timely information for clinical decision-making and policy-making.
-Collaboration between the public and private sectors has been a hallmark of our activities; we are creating commitment to change and synergy between public and private cultures, policies, and behaviors.
+In order to achieve this, we are working to design value-based payment models for all payers, support provider readiness for increased accountability, and improve our health data infrastructure to enable timely information for clinical decision-making and policy-making.
+Collaboration between the public and private sectors is a hallmark of our activities; we are creating commitment to change and synergy between public and private cultures, policies, and behaviors.

-Our work has spanned in five focus areas: Payment Model Design and Implementation, Practice Transformation, Health Data Infrastructure, Evaluation, and Project Management.
+VHCIP's work spans in five focus areas: Payment Model Design and Implementation, Practice Transformation, Health Data Infrastructure, Evaluation, and Project Management.